 When you sign up for these fraudulent services, you’ll either never use it or find out the hard way that it’s no good.
 The lender or creditor will look at your proof of insurance and find out it’s a fake.
 The only way to avoid this scam is to do your research on the insurance company.

 Also, verify that their terms include a zero-risk cancellation policy.
 If they charge you for backing out, then don’t sign up.

 If you’ve never heard of this next scam, it’s because no legally-registered businesses are doing it.
 This is purely a fly-by-night scam that targets those desperate for a personal loan.
 The pitch is that they can help you get a standard low-interest loan for an upfront fee.

 The idea that they can get a loan in your name for an interest rate that someone with good credit would get is bogus.
 Financial institutions rely on credit scores to determine risk.
 Bad credit = high risk, which means higher interest rates.

 You can get a loan if you have bad credit, it’s not the end of the world if you have to.
-Read this helpful article on getting approved for decent-sized loans with bad credit.

 4. Unauthorized Subscriptions